GameServerManagers/LinuxGSM-Docs/Multiple-Servers.md

 ## Separate Installations

-Basically > Repeat the installation process with a different username and change the [[Default-Ports]] within the script.
+Basically > Repeat the installation process with a different username and change the [[Ports]] within the script.

 Here is an example of how you can do it.